cloud-gov/federalist.18f.gov/pages/using-federalist/included-with-federalist.md

 permalink: /pages/using-federalist/included-with-federalist/
 ---

-# Included with Federalist

-## What you get with Federalist
+# What you get with Federalist

-We've gotten several questions about the value of purchasing Federalist.
-Here are some of the work efforts that you benefit from:

-### Included with Federalist

 * An automatic deployment mechanism for certain static site assets and [supported site engines](../supported-site-engines).
 * Web-based configuration and access to preview builds.